 Contingency planning for adverse media.
 Ongoing communication with agencies as control proceeds.
-U documented Required for insurers, Required for traffic procedures a keeping and record corporate risk management and OHS management of risk. management.
+Training, documented procedures and record keeping Required for insurers, corporate risk management and OHS management of risk.
+Required for traffic management.
 Dealing with protesters and confrontation.
 Shooting minimum standards proficiency.
 Checking of firearms in safe condition.
 Defined roles, shooters, spotters, traffic management and coordinator.
 List of all contacts of participants, senior staff and agencies.
 Safety and daily briefings Safe storage of firearms.
 Collection of birds Procedure for humane destruction of injured birds Dealing with the media.
 Process for complaints Recording of statistics Process for stopping shoots.
-Equipment ch ecking and OHS and insurers All equipment fit for documentation purpose.
+Equipment checking and documentation OHS and insurers All equipment fit for purpose.
 PPE, firearms, air horns, high vis.
 Shooting stations and arcs or fire.